duyanhle-glitch/finalsample/README.md

 | B-26055  | 10-03-2018 | Harivansh    | Uttar Pradesh  | Mathura  | 57     | 7      | 2        | Clothing   | Shirt        | UPI         |

 ```

+### 2.1.
+Dataset Overview <a name="sec2p1"></a>

+In this dataset overview, several columns offer valuable insights into customer purchasing patterns and financial performance, helping us better understand client behavior.
+Each order is identified by a unique **Order ID**, allowing us to trace individual transactions.
+The **Order Date** records when each purchase was made, providing an opportunity to analyze sales trends over time.

+Details such as **Customer Name**, **State**, and **City** give us information about customer locations, which can be used to refine geographic targeting strategies. **Amount** and **Profit** indicate the revenue and profitability of each order, essential metrics for evaluating the business's financial performance.
+The **Quantity** column reflects the number of items in each order, allowing for the analysis of bulk purchasing or large orders.

+Product categorization is covered by the **Category** and **Sub-Category** columns, which classify products into types (like Electronics or Furniture) and their sub-types.
+This segmentation is crucial for market analysis and identifying high-performing product categories.
+Finally, the **Payment Mode** column reveals the type of payment used (such as Credit Card or COD), which highlights customer payment preferences and supports targeted payment-related strategies.

 Key columns for analysis include **Quantity**, **Amount**, and **Profit** (for financial performance), **Category** and **Sub-Category** (for segmentation), **Order Date** (for sales trend analysis), and **Payment Mode** (to understand preferred payment methods).
 This data structure provides a comprehensive view for deeper analysis and strategy development.